sbarratt/radius-collider/README.md

     + *chunk*: choose the chunk of all businesses [0, 1, 2]
     + *processes*: specify number of processes to use
 - `classifyBusinessWithScorer`: classifies businesses to a unique NAICS code naively
-- `classifyBusinessFast`: classifies businesses to a unique NAICS code using Matrix algebra
 - `predictionScoreOfTrainingSet`: Scores the alogrithm's prediction